 How to Make Scary Halloween Sugar Cookies with Video

 How to Make Scary Halloween Sugar Cookies with Video is the title of this tutorial.
-You make look at the picture and wonder why I’d name them ‘Scary Halloween Sugar Cookies’ because they aren’t really that scary.
+You may look at the picture and wonder why I’d name them ‘Scary Halloween Sugar Cookies’ because they aren’t that scary.
 The scary thing is they’re really cute and it’s ‘scary’ how easy it is to make them.

 Now the spider and frog…THEY’RE SCARY!